CGRP Monoclonal Antibodies: access, and coverage

 Can I combine CGRP antibodies with Botox?

 Medically, yes.
-Insurance companies are trying to decline the combination.
+However insurance companies are trying to decline the combination.
 They will argue that antibodies have not been tested in combination with Botox, which is true, but the main reason is probably cost.

 Here are a few arguments supporting the combination of Botox and CGRP MABs: